cfw-guide/ios.cfw.guide/docs/en_US/updating/futurerestore.md

   - CoocooFroggy
 ---
 ## Notes
-If you are on iOS 15, you will need to follow [this](https://gist.github.com/nyuszika7h/aac55c97f7925cddcf5ec3167f85dfe8) guide instead.
-Note that if you are on iOS 15 and are on an A12+ device, you will not be able to downgrade, as there is currently no jailbreak or exploits which can be used to set nonce on A12+ devices running iOS 15.
+If you are on iOS 15.2 or newer on an A11- device, you should follow [this](https://gist.github.com/nyuszika7h/aac55c97f7925cddcf5ec3167f85dfe8) guide instead.
+Note that if you are on iOS 15.2 or newer and are on an A12+ device, you will not be able to downgrade, as there is currently no jailbreak or exploits which can be used to set nonce on A12+ devices running iOS 15.2 or newer.

 ## Requirements

 - Blobs saved for the version you want to restore to
-- A jailbroken device
+- A jailbroken device **or** a device on 15.0-15.1.1

 ## Downloads